Chubby bunny: Cases of deaths

-At least two people have died of suffocation by choking on marshmallows.
+At least three people have died of suffocation by choking on marshmallows.

 On June 4, 1999, 12-year-old Catherine "Casey" Fish died after choking on four marshmallows while playing chubby bunny.
 The contest was scheduled for the annual Care Fair held at Hoffman Elementary School in Chicago's North Shore area.
 It was to be supervised, but Casey and some of her friends began playing while the teacher was momentarily away.
-She collapsed and was taken to Glenbrook Hospital, where she died a few hours later.
-Fish's parents subsequently sued the school district, with the case eventually being settled out of court.
+She collapsed and was taken to Glenbrook Hospital, where she was pronounced dead a few hours later.
+John and Therese Fish, Casey's parents, subsequently sued Glenview Elementary School District 34 and Casey's teacher, who eventually agreed to a $2 million settlement.
 They also appeared on The Oprah Winfrey Show to warn about the dangers of chubby bunny.

 On September 12, 2006, Janet Rudd, 32, from London, Ontario, Canada died in a chubby bunny competition at the Western Fair.
 St John Ambulance volunteers initially came to Rudd's aid prior to the arrival of paramedics from Thames EMS.
 The paramedics arrived with equipment including a defibrillator and suction devices, but were unable to remove the blockage in the unconscious woman's throat.

+On 7 October 2023, 37-year-old Natalie Buss choked to death after taking part in a marshmallow eating competition at a rugby club.
+She collapsed and died shortly after competing onstage at a Beddau RFC fundraising evening on 7 October.
+At the inquest, Coroner Patricia Morgan heard the competition involved fitting as many marshmallows in her mouth as possible.
+Ms Morgan was told that Ms Buss appeared to be choking and CPR was carried out until paramedics arrived; she could not be revived and died at the scene.